InterfacesJ8 Home « Interfaces

 test class, everything works fine.
 We will code up our Taxi

-class as well for a bit of practice and for use in the next part of the lesson:
+class as well for a bit of practice and for use later on:

 package info.java8;